Darius Goes West: Background

-Storyline
+Synopsis

 The film revolves around Darius Weems, a teenager with Duchenne muscular dystrophy, who, because of his disease, had never left his hometown of Athens, Georgia.
 In the summer of 2005, with the help of eleven young friends, 15-year-old Darius embarked on a road trip across the United States, with the goal of reaching Los Angeles in the hopes of appearing on MTV's show Pimp My Ride in order that Darius's old and worn-out wheelchair might be customized on the hit show.
 The group traveled in an RV and tested wheelchair-accessibility across America during the course of their trip.

-Highlights

-Darius felt the ocean for the first time at Panama City Beach, Florida.
+During the trip, Darius felt the ocean for the first time at Panama City Beach, Florida.
 The group also made a stop in New Orleans.
 They celebrated the 15th anniversary of the Americans With Disabilities Act in the bat caves at Carlsbad Caverns National Park in New Mexico and were very impressed by the wheelchair accessibility of the old caves.
 Darius also got to see the Grand Canyon, his most anticipated site before they had embarked.
 Darius's favorite stop, however, was Las Vegas.
 In Temecula, California, he experienced a hot air balloon ride.
 While in San Diego, Sam and Jason got commemorative tattoos, and the group visited Sea World.
 Darius also visited the zoo in San Francisco, California.

 In the end, Pimp My Ride denied the request for Darius's wheelchair to be "pimped out."
 But near his hometown of Athens, Georgia, a local car customizing dealer created a new design for Darius's wheelchair, which included a television, speakers, and connection for an iPod.
 The most symbolic part of the new wheelchair was wheel spinners; this was the one thing Darius wanted most, because they would keep spinning even if he stopped.